promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 # Rebalancing - Dynamic Data Redistribution

 ## Automatic Rebalancing
-GigaSpaces supports automatic discovery, rebalancing (aka Dynamic Redistribution of Data) and expansion/contraction of the IMDG **while the application is running**.
+XAP supports automatic discovery, rebalancing (aka Dynamic Redistribution of Data) and expansion/contraction of the IMDG **while the application is running**.
 When deploying an IMDG, the system partitions the data (and the collocated business logic) into logical partitions.
-You may choose the number of logical partitions or let GigaSpaces calculate this number.
+You may choose the number of logical partitions or let XAP calculate this number.

 The logical partitions may initially run on certain containers, and later get relocated to other containers (started after the data grid has been deployed) on other machines, thus allowing the system to expand and increase its memory and CPU capacity while the application is still running.
 The number of logical partitions and replicas per partition should be determined at deployment time.
 The number of containers hosting the IMDG instances may be changed at runtime.